jon-jacky/Piety/test/edsel/README.md

 *.sh* test scripts for *ed* in *test/ed/* do not work with *edsel*; it is necessary to make slighty revised versions that import or invoke *edsel* instead of *ed*.
 The *sample.py* and *sample3.sh* scripts in this directory are examples.

-All of the *.ed* scripts for *ed* in *test/ed/* do work with *edsel*, because they do not mention the *ed* module name.
-They are just files of *ed* commands that are loaded into an editor buffer (in *ed* or *edsel*) and executed with the *x* command.
+All of the *.ed* scripts in *test/ed/* work with *edsel* without any changes, because they do not mention the *ed* module name.

-The *.ed* scripts that test functionality that is present in both editors are kept in *test/ed/*.
 The *.edsel* scripts here in *test/edsel/* are files of *ed* and *edsel* commands that test *edsel* features that are not present in *ed*: display functions and window management commands.

-The names of some scripts are made from the sequence of commands they contain, for example *lio2o1xn.edsel*.

 When you execute an *.ed* or *.edsel* script, you can see the window contents update as the test runs.
 Each command echoes in the scrolling command